Honor a Person’s End-of-Life Wishes With a POLST Form

 POLST stands for Physician Orders for Life Sustaining Treatment.
 It also has different names in different states.

-It’s a medical form that’s legally recognized in many U.S. states and specifically spells out the end-of-life treatments that someone does or doesn’t want.
+It’s a medical form that’s legally recognized in many U.S. states and explicitly outlines the end-of-life treatments someone does or doesn’t want.

 However, a POLST is not the same as a living will or advanced directive